Contact

 Color Science in general e.g. covers

-• creating a(n individual) color model which creates a specific color space
+- creating a(n individual) color model for a specific purpose

 Psychology e.g. covers